 \subsection{Grasp Detection on Regions of Interest}

-In RoI-based robotic grasp detection, grasps are detected on RoIs instead of the whole image in order to distinguish grasps belonging to different objects.
+In ROI-based robotic grasp detection, grasps are detected on ROIs instead of the whole image in order to distinguish grasps belonging to different regions.

-RoIs are candidates of object bounding boxes\cite{fasterrcnn}.
-Through RoI pooling, the convolutional features cropped by RoIs are pooled into same size $W\times H$.
-In RoI-based grasp detection, the network is designed to detect grasps belonging to a specific RoI instead of all potential grasps.
+ROIs are region proposals of objects\cite{fasterrcnn}.
+Through ROI pooling, the convolutional features cropped by ROIs are pooled into the same size $W\times H$.
+In ROI-GD, the network is designed to detect grasps belonging to a specific ROI excluded from grasps on other unspecified ones.